The td_string! Macro

 Expected values

-If the key use ranges it expect the type of the count, if you set the type to f32, it expect a f32.
+If the key uses ranges, it expects the type of the count.
+If you set the type to f32, it expects a f32.

-Components expect a value that implement leptos_i18::display::DisplayComponent, you can find some type made to help the formatting in the display module, such as DisplayComp.
+Components expect a value that implements leptos_i18::display::DisplayComponent.
+You can find some types made to help with formatting in the display module, such as DisplayComp.

 String and &str implement this trait such that